We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 - Can I make my payments ahead of schedule?
 This also depends on your lender.
 Some lenders will not allow you to deviate from the payment schedule because of their interest rates.
 If they do allow advanced payments, make sure to ask them if they charge a penalty.

-The Best Financing In Town!
+The Best Financing In Victoria!

 If you’ve been looking for financing, your search ends here!
 Loans Canada is by your side!